memaddict/Spell-Checker-OUI-2019/README.md

 - **OkasakiRBTree** - Okasaki funcitonal RedBlack Tree
 	- Follows Chris's original algorithms for addition
-	- Sadly is NOT, fully functional, uses highly mutable objects as nodes
+	- Sadly is NOT, fully functional *(in design)*, uses highly mutable objects as nodes

 **A little insight in to some design desision in RedBlack Tree:**